gdaniele/StackViewPhotoCollage/README.md

 1. Clone this project
 2. Drag the **ColumnViewLayout** folder into your project in XCode
 3. Initialize a `UICollectionView` with the `MultipleColumnLayout` layout
-4. Customize your layout as follows
+4. Customize your layout as follows:

 ```Swift
 let multiColumnLayout = MultipleColumnLayout()